Upcoming Dates:

 ✓ Overcome any of the common “Novice Sticking Points” that hold people back from improving, such as confused pop-up technique, low wave count, poor wave reading, fear with steep take-offs, trouble surfing backhand, difficulties with turning, speed generation and learning basic manoeuvres

-✓ You’ll go home with a folder full of photos and videos of you surfing and exploring Japan
+✓ You’ll go home with a whole lot of photos and videos of you surfing and exploring Japan

 ✓ Sharing your journey with a small group of like-minded and like-leveled surfers